Saikiran0432/Instahyre_Job_Analysis/README.md

 - Salary ranges exhibited significant variations among job categories, emphasizing the importance of informed salary negotiations for job applicants.

-## 🔍 Conclusion from Analysis

-The analysis provided valuable insights into the job market, highlighting the significance of location, job category, and salary negotiation.
-Job seekers can use these insights to identify potential job markets, and employers can make data-driven decisions when posting job listings.

 ## 🚀 Future Scope